-countries in the early phase of their transition5 The success has puzzled many economists (Nolan 1995).
-Some economists attribute the China's success to their unique initial conditions, namely, a large agricultural labor force, low subsidies to population, a rather decentralized economic system, and, large amount of rich overseas Chinese (Balcerowicz 1994; Woo 1993; Sachs and Woo 1994 and 1997; Qian and Xu 1994).6 According to these economists, China's experience does not have general implications because China's initial conditions are unique.
-However, other economists suggest that China's success poses a challenge to the wisdom of Washington Consensus which considers stabilization, market liberalization, and privatization as necessary components to a successful transition, and the Chinese experience demonstrates the superiority of evolutionary, experimental, and bottom-up reforms over the comprehensive and top-down big bang approach (Chen et al. 1992; Harrold 1992; Jefferson and Rawski 1995; McKinnon 1994; McMillan and Naughton 1992; Murrell 1991, 1992; Perkins 1992; Rana 1995; Rawski 1995; Singh 1991).
+(Nolan 1995).
+Some economists attribute the China's success to their unique initial conditions, namely, a large agricultural labor force, low subsidies to population, a rather decentralized economic system, and, large amount of rich overseas Chinese (Balcerowicz 1994; Woo 1993; Sachs and Woo 1994 and 1997; Qian and Xu 1994).
+10 According to these economists, China's experience does not have general implications because China's initial conditions are unique.
+However, other economists suggest that China's success poses a challenge to the wisdom of Washington Consensus which considers stabilization, market liberalization, and privatization as necessary components to a successful transition, and the Chinese experience demonstrates the superiority of evolutionary, experimental, and bottomup reforms over the comprehensive and top-down big bang approach (Chen et al. 1992; Harrold 1992; Jefferson and Rawski 1995; McKinnon 1994; McMillan and Naughton 1992; Murrell 1991, 1992; Perkins 1992; Rana 1995; Rawski 1995; Singh 1991).

 When the transition started in EEFSU, the socialist ideology has bankrupted there.
 In addition to the fact that there was no theory supporting a gradual switch of system (Aslund 1990, p.
 37), a new ideology of capitalist triumphalism prevailed.
-Therefore, the countries in the EEFSU intended to have a rapid and comprehensive change and expected to jump to a market economy in a short period of time.
-B However, the studies on Poland and other countries by the World Bank (1996 and 2002) show that stabilization and liberalization can be implemented quickly, privatization may take a number of years to accomplish, the development of market supporting institutions, such as legal and financial systems, will take vears, even decades.
-Therefore, no matter what approach is adopted, the transition from a centrally planned system to a market system in any country, in fact, will necessary be a gradual process.
+11 Therefore, the countries in the EEFSU intended to have a rapid and comprehensive change and expected to jump to a market economy in a short period of time.
+12 However, the studies on Poland and other countries by the World Bank (1996 and 2002) show that stabilization and liberalization can be implemented quickly, privatization may take a number of years to accomplish, the development of market supporting institutions, such as legal and financial systems, will take years, even decades.
+13 Therefore, no matter what approach is adopted, the transition from a centrally planned system to a market system in any country, in fact, will necessary be a gradual process.
 During the process of a gradual transition, the effectiveness of any individual institutional arrangement cannot be ascertained a priori because the function of an individual institutional arrangement depends on the functions of other institutional arrangements in the institutional structure (Lin and Nugent 1995).
 Even the market system is accepted as the final goal of transition and what makes a market system work are known to the economists and policy makers, the goal and knowledge do not provide much guidance for a smooth transition.
-Therefore, it is desirable to have a better understanding about China's

-5 The basic propositions, according to Nolan (1995, pp. 401-2). include: 1) 'market socialism' cannot work; 2) institutional reform cannot be successful unless there is macroeconomic stability; 3) enterprises' attempts to make profits will not produce socially desirable outcomes unless prices are determined by market forces; 4) economic progress will be greatly inhibited unless the economy is fully integrated into the world economy; 5) the pace of the transition from central planning needs to be rapid; 6) and democratic political institutions are a necessary condition of success with economic reform.
+Therefore, it is desirable to have a better understanding about China's experiences, how China's transitions could have been accompanied by rapid and stable economic growth, whether the Chinese approach has any generalizable lessons for other make profits will not produce socially desirable outcomes unless prices are determined by market forces; 4) economic progress will be greatly inhibited unless the economy is fully integrated into the world economy; 5) the pace of the transition from central planning needs to be rapid; 6) and democratic political institutions are a necessary condition of success with economic reform.

-6 However, the initial conditions are not necessarily to the net advantage of China's transition.
+10 However, the initial conditions are not necessarily to the net advantage of China's transition.
 See the insightful discussion by Chang and Nolan (1995).

-7 The capitalist triumphalism, as defined by Wiles (1995, p.
+11 The capitalist triumphalism, as defined by Wiles (1995, p.
 48), is "Thatcherism plus optimism: i.e. monetarism plus privatization plus dogmatism, but also irresponsible (i.e., not Thatcherie) versions of easy success."